 Students may receive at most one travel award.

-Mathematics honors students are required to write an honors thesis with a faculty mentor and submit it to the honors office.
+Mathematics honors students seeking to graduate with Latin Honors are required to write an honors thesis with a faculty mentor and submit it to the honors office.
 The subject of the thesis, including any original research, is worked out between the student and the sponsoring faculty.
 Opportunity is given for students to present their Mathematics Honors Thesis each spring.

 Mathematics Honors Courses and Program Information at the University of Minnesota

 CLA math majors must complete a Capstone Project.
 The Capstone can involve original research or learning and writing about an existing area of mathematics.
 Both writing intensive and non-writing intensive versions are available, depending upon a student's requirements for degree completion.
 Please reference the list of possible Math faculty mentors.